Estimated Read time: 1450 words 6 mins

 Indeed, most chemical protection manufacturers don’t have this kind of machine at their disposal, and need to first send their products off to a third party test house before they understand the capabilities of their products.
 ‘If we have a specific technical enquiry from a customer who wants to know whether or not something will meet a specific number of cycles, or a specific range, then we can run it for them.’

-'So I guess the first benefit is that we're really responsive,' began Carolyn, as she explained, 'we had a recent enquiry where the customer was looking at a -40°C to +160°C temperature range for a product and had 3 weeks to make a decision.
-We'd never tested the product to that level with the Thermal Shock Chamber before, but we managed to turn the testing around in just 2 weeks giving the customer a whole week to evaluate the data!'
+‘So I guess the first benefit is that we’re really responsive, we had a recent enquiry where the customer was looking at a -40°C to +160°C temperature range for a product and had 3 weeks to make a decision.
+We’d never tested the product to that level with the Thermal Shock Chamber before, but we managed to turn the testing around in just 2 weeks giving the customer a whole week to evaluate the data!’

 Two things are certain in this business; the amount of required test data will keep increasing, and that customers will always have different, and even unique, requirements.
 ‘So the more equipment we have, the more confident we can be in our products and the better service we can provide to our customers.’

-Carolyn paused for a moment with a thoughtful expression on her face, 'We can also have more belief in our own products because we've done the testing ourselves.'
-She went on to explain that seeing is believing.
+‘We can also have more belief in our own products because we’ve done the testing ourselves.’
+Seeing is believing.
 The ability to inspect the assemblies at frequent intervals provides the formulator with an enhanced understanding of the failure mechanisms and can provide more immediate feedback.
 This enables the formulator to adjust formulations more quickly should the data be going in the wrong direction.
-In addition, we as the manufacturer are in control of the timescales since we are not reliant on somebody else's scheduling.
-All of this means that we can be more proactive and more responsive to our customer's needs.
+In addition, we as the manufacturer are in control of the timescales since we are not reliant on somebody else’s scheduling.
+All of this means that we can be more proactive and more responsive to our customer’s needs.

 2. We Develop Better Products